tweag/ormolu/README.md

 ### GitHub actions

-[`ormolu-action`][ormolu-action] is the recommended way to ensure that a project is formatted with Ormolu.
+[`run-ormolu`][run-ormolu] is the recommended way to ensure that a project is formatted with Ormolu.

 ### Language extensions, dependencies, and fixities